 What Happens After a Domestic Violence Arrest in Florida?

-Domestic violence charges can arise from various situations, including ones where someone is simply trying to defend themselves from an impending attack.
+Domestic violence charges can arise from various situations, including when someone is simply trying to defend themselves from an impending attack.
 This can make it difficult for police to make an arrest, as it may not be discernible who is the aggressor or victim, or they may only listen to one side of the story.

-Protective Orders in a Broward County Domestic Violence Case
+Protective Orders in Broward County

-Defenses for Domestic Violence in Florida
+Defense Options for Domestic Violence Charges

 There are viable defenses to domestic violence charges, including: